Sanjay Sarma: Career

-Sanjay commenced his professional journey at the Massachusetts Institute of Technology in 1996, following roles at Schlumberger, Inc. and Lawrence Berkeley Laboratories.
+Sarma commenced his professional journey at the Massachusetts Institute of Technology in 1996, following roles at Schlumberger, Inc. and Lawrence Berkeley Laboratories.

-In 1998, Sanjay, along with Dr. David Brock, began work on RFID research.
-Subsequently, in 1999, Sanjay co-founded the Auto-ID Center at MIT alongside Prof. Sunny Siu and Dr. David Brock of MIT, and Kevin Ashton of P&G, with the objective of realizing the vision of standards-based RFID technology in commercial applications.
+In 1998, Sarma, along with David Brock, began work on RFID research.
+Subsequently, in 1999, Sarma co-founded the Auto-ID Center at MIT alongside Sunny Siu and David Brock of MIT, and Kevin Ashton of P&G, with the objective of realizing the vision of standards-based RFID technology in commercial applications.
 The center was established as an industry-sponsored research project at MIT, aiming to develop a global open standard system for widespread RFID implementation.
-Initially serving as research director, Sanjay later assumed the role of chairman of research after Siu's departure.
+Initially serving as research director, Sarma later assumed the role of chairman of research after Siu's departure.

-Under Sanjay's leadership, in collaboration with Kevin Ashton, the center attracted 103 sponsors and expanded its reach by funding additional labs at major universities worldwide.
+Under Sarma's leadership, in collaboration with Kevin Ashton, the center attracted 103 sponsors and expanded its reach by funding additional labs at major universities worldwide.
 Upon the development of the EPC System, MIT licensed it to the non-profit standards organization GS1, leading to the formation of EPCglobal and the successful culmination of the Auto-ID Center project.
 Subsequently, the center was rebranded as Auto-ID Labs, continuing its research endeavors.
 The Auto-ID Labs played a pivotal role in standardizing RFID technologies and establishing the foundation for the Internet of Things (IOT).

-Sanjay, in collaboration with Linda Bernardi and the late Kenneth Traub, co-authored The Inversion Factor: How to Thrive in the IoT Economy (MIT Press, 2017).
+Sarma, in collaboration with Linda Bernardi and the late Kenneth Traub, co-authored The Inversion Factor: How to Thrive in the IoT Economy (MIT Press, 2017).
 The book traces the development of three distinct aspects of the IoT: the Internet of Things (devices connected to the internet), the Intelligence of Things (devices hosting software applications), and the Innovation of Things (devices evolving into experiences).

-Sanjay founded IoTask, a consultancy providing advisory services for the establishment and standardization of Internet of Things systems across diverse industry sectors.
+Sarma founded IoTask, a consultancy providing advisory services for the establishment and standardization of Internet of Things systems across diverse industry sectors.
 A frequent industry speaker, he holds positions on the boards of governors of EPCglobal and GS1 US, with a standing invitation as a guest of GS1.
 He also serves on the board of Hochschild Mining and holds roles as a technical advisor and board member at Top Flight Technologies.
 From 2012 to 2014, he chaired the board of EPCglobal.
 Previously, he served as CTO and director (board member) at OATSystems, a key player in the RFID market, which was acquired by Checkpoint Systems in 2008.